Fishing on Baffin Bay…..

-Baffin is world famous for its oversized speckled trout.
+Baffin Bay is world famous for its over-sized speckled trout.
 Three of the last four state records have come from this bay.
 Every year during the STAR tournament which is a statewide summer long tournament, Baffin consistently produces the biggest trout caught during this event.

 So many serious trophy seekers congregate during the prime winter/ early spring months to try their luck at catching a true trophy trout.
 During the winter months, trout gorge themselves storing up fat to help them make it through the toughest time of the year.
 They also build up the strength they will need to spawn.